A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 Such procedures are always performed by experienced doctors who ensure that the procedure is as gentle as possible.

-What can you do to combat the inflammation?
+What can you do yourself to combat the inflammation?

-There are various ways to treat paronychia at home and alleviate its progression.
+There are various ways to treat nail wall inflammation at home and alleviate its progression.

 Here are some best practices: